English Literature MA

-How might the study of literature and culture enable us to understand and explain the everyday world we inhabit and the ways in which different social worlds have been invented and sustained across time and cultures?
-How might it help us both to explore ourselves and the ways in which we see and understand others?
+How might the postgraduate study of literature and culture enable us to understand and explain the everyday world we inhabit and the ways in which different social worlds have been invented and sustained across time and cultures?
+How might a Masters in English Literature help us both to explore ourselves and the ways in which we see and understand others?
 How does such an enquiry affect, and quite possibly change, the way we read texts and read the world?
 These are the kinds of questions at the core of the MA in English Literature, which is an exciting development in English studies at Brunel, offering the opportunity to study a wide range of topics and periods, from the early Modern/Renaissance through to the modern and contemporary.

 The programme is designed for those preparing to undertake further research, those wishing to take their general studies in English literature to a further level, and those hoping to enhance their career prospects.

 The English Literature MA course aims to introduce students to the advanced study of a wide range of literatures in English, from the early modern to the contemporary period.
 Postgraduate students will explore the diversity of literary and cultural production through innovative modules designed to cross disciplinary, historical, and geographical boundaries, thereby offering a wide scope within which students of the masters can develop their own interests.

 The MA in English Literature will equip students with a detailed and sophisticated understanding of English and related literatures, and support students’ critical and creative engagement with issues central to and at the cutting edge of English literary studies.